WizardOfTheBon/Writing-Project/index.md

 # Programming Languages for Beginners
-The world of programming can be daunting to new programmers.
-Setting yourself up for success can really make a difference.
+Entering the world of programming can be confusing.
+Technical terms that sound like an alien language.
+Concepts you have never heard of before.
+The best way to start is with something easy.
+Something to set you on a path to a new career.

 [Darude Sandstorm](https://www.youtube.com/watch?v=dQw4w9WgXcQ)